AI Governance Framework: Definition, Principles and Implementation Guide

 What Is AI Governance?

-AI governance refers to the structured framework of policies, controls, accountability mechanisms and oversight processes that ensure artificial intelligence systems are deployed responsibly, securely and in alignment with regulatory, ethical and organisational standards.
+AI governance refers to the structured framework of policies, controls, accountability mechanisms and oversight processes that ensure artificial intelligence (AI) systems are deployed responsibly, securely and in alignment with regulatory, ethical and organisational standards.

 An AI governance framework helps organisations: